Gilbert Gottfried: Career

-Gottfried was a recurring guest star during the Tom Bergeron era of Hollywood Squares and became the center of attention in a bizarre episode that aired October 1, 1999.
+He was a recurring guest star during the Tom Bergeron era of Hollywood Squares and became the center of attention in a bizarre episode that aired on October 1, 1999.
 In this episode, the two contestants made nine consecutive incorrect guesses, six of which were to be game-deciding questions asked to Gottfried.
-As the only remaining square left, whoever captured him would have five squares and thus, win the game.
-Magician Penn Jillette, who was a guest alongside his magic partner Teller on the same episode, berated a contestant earlier for giving an incorrect guess by shouting, "You fool!"
-Gottfried himself then began to use the phrase, with most of the other stars (including Bergeron himself) eventually joining in with every successive wrong guess, beginning with the second question he was asked.
-As a consequence, it took the episode's entire half hour to play only one game; however, he was eventually captured on the last possible question.
+As the only remaining square, whoever captured him would have five squares and therefore win the game.
+Penn Jillette, who was a guest alongside Teller on the same episode, berated a contestant earlier for giving an incorrect guess by shouting, "You fool!".
+Gottfried himself began to use the phrase, with most of the other stars (including Bergeron himself) eventually joining in with every successive wrong guess, beginning with the second question he was asked.
+As a result, it took the episode's entire half-hour to play only one game.
+However, he was eventually captured on the last possible question.
 Appropriately, the episode became known as the "You Fool!" episode.
 Gottfried was temporarily fired from Hollywood Squares after this incident, returning about a month later.

-Gottfried provided the voice of the duck in the Aflac commercials and Digit in Cyberchase, as well as Dr. Bender and his son Wendell in The Fairly OddParents, and Mister Mxyzptlk (pronounced "Mikz-yez-pit-lik") in Superman: The Animated Series.
-He reprised his role as Mxyzptlk in Lego Batman 3: Beyond Gotham, Justice League Action, and Lego DC Super-Villains.
-He also played a nasty wisecracking criminal genius named Nick Knack in two episodes of Superboy (he also co-wrote an issue of Superboy, which featured Nick Knack's origin).
-Gottfried made regular appearances on The Tonight Show with Jay Leno.
+Gottfried provided the voice of the duck in the Aflac commercials, Digit in Cyberchase, Dr. Bender and his son Wendell in The Fairly OddParents, and Mister Mxyzptlk (pronounced "Mikz-yez-pit-lik") in Superman: The Animated Series.
+He reprised his role as Mister Mxyzptlk in Lego Batman 3: Beyond Gotham, Justice League Action, and Lego DC Super-Villains.
+He also played a nasty wisecracking criminal genius named Nick Knack in two episodes of Superboy.
+He also co-wrote an issue of Superboy, which featured Nick Knack's origin.
+Gottfried made regular appearances on The Tonight Show with Jay Leno and has played Harry Potter and Yoda.

 In 2004, Comedy Central featured Gottfried's stand-up material for Shorties Watchin' Shorties.
-Gottfried was part of an online advertising campaign for Microsoft's Office XP software, showing, in a series of Flash-animated cartoons, that the Clippy office assistant would be removed.
+Gottfried was part of an online advertising campaign for Microsoft's Office XP software, showing (in a series of animated cartoons) that the Clippy office assistant would be removed.
 In 2006, Gottfried topped the Boston Phoenix's tongue-in-cheek list of the world's 100 Unsexiest Men.
-In April 2006, Gottfried performed with the University of Pennsylvania's Mask and Wig Club in their annual Intercollegiate Comedy Festival.
+In April, he performed with the University of Pennsylvania's Mask and Wig Club in their annual Intercollegiate Comedy Festival.
 Also in 2006, he made an appearance on the Let's Make a Deal portion of Gameshow Marathon (as a baby in a large high chair, he says "Hey Ricki, I think I need my diaper changed!"), and in the Dodge Viper in the big deal (where he tells the contestants "What were you thinking?!" because neither one picked it).
-He also guest-starred in The Grim Adventures of Billy and Mandy as Santa Claus in the one-hour Christmas Special.
+He also guest-starred in The Grim Adventures of Billy & Mandy as Santa Claus in the one-hour Christmas special.
 He voiced Rick Platypus in an episode of My Gym Partner's a Monkey entitled "That Darn Platypus".